datanav/docs/entitymodel.rst

      - A string containing the hash of the entity's content.
 This value is used to decide when an entity has changed.

-       *This field is used by entities stored in datasets.*
+       *This field is generated automatically when writing an entity to a dataset.*
      -

    * - ``_previous``